slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Hints:

-- See your life as a series of “hotspots.”
+- See your life as a series of «hotspots».
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
 Annual review: GOOD + BAD.
 - You do not raise to the level of your goals, you fall to the level of your systems.
 - Stop a bad behaviour by filling the space with a better one.
 Replacement is better than abstinence.